rotki/rotki/docs/usage_guide.rst

 Manage CEX (Centralized Exchange) Mapping
 =========================================

-Users can link assets on exchanges to assets recognized by Rotki.
-When you see an error such as "Asset XXX is not supported," you may need to specify what the XXX asset represents in Rotki.
+Users can link assets on exchanges to those recognized by rotki.
+If you encounter an error such as ``Asset XXX is not supported`` or ``Found exchange balance result with unknown asset XXX.
+Ignoring it``, you may need to specify how the XXX asset should be recognized in rotki.

 .. image:: images/rotki_manage_cex_mapping.png
    :alt: Manage centralized exchange asset mapping